voicelessreason/ESPN_FF_Tool/README.md

 ### Run Instructions
 1. Copy default_userData.py into userData.py
 2. In userData.py, enter the current week.
+Update this each week to keep the tool up to date.
 3. For each league you are in:

     a.
-Replace the value in league_names with your league name.
+Replace the value in "leagues" with the league variable.
 If you are in multiple leagues, add them all to the array.
 Ex: [league1, league2, league3]

     b.
 Replace the sample information with your own.
 Copy the entire block and repeat for multiple leagues.
         i.
 Public Leagues: Leave the final two values as None for each league ii.
-Private Leagues: Visit your league's page and copy over the necessary fields from your cookies.
+Private Leagues: Visit your league's page and copy over the necessary fields from your cookies
 4. Install the two necessary modules:

     a. `pip install ff_espn_api`

     b. `pip install prettyTable`
 5. Run `python3 espnTool.py`

 ### Credits
 1. Obvious thanks to [cwendt94](https://github.com/cwendt94) and [jazzband](https://github.com/jazzband), without whom the project couldn't have gotten started
-2. Big shoutout to [VoicelessReason](https://github.com/voicelessreason) for showing interest and taking their own stab at it!
+2. Big shoutout to [VoicelessReason](https://github.com/voicelessreason) for showing interest, making their own changes, and getting those changes implemented